nasa/cumulus/docs/features/backup_and_restore.md

   aws rds describe-db-clusters
   ```

-* cluster_needing_restoration -- the name of the database cluster you're
+* cluster-needing-restoration -- the name of the database cluster you're
   restoring *from* (`DBClusterIdentifier` from the AWS RDS CLI output)
 * time - The time in UTC format (e.g. 2015-03-07T23:45:00Z)
-* security_group_n - the security group IDs from your original deployment
+* security-group-# - the security group IDs from your original deployment
-* new cluster identifier - The cluster name for the backup replica.
+* new-cluster-identifier - The cluster name for the backup replica.
 This
   *must* be different than the original
 * db-subnet-group - The db subnet group created for the original cluster
   (`DBSubnetGroup` from the AWS RDS CLI output)